FLipMouse - Finger & Lip Mouse

 The following figure shows the welcome page of the FLipmouse Configuration Manager:

-Figure 13: Welcome page of the FLipMouse Configuration Manager
+*Figure 7: Welcome page of the FLipMouse Configuration Manager*

-# Connecting the FLipMouse Device
+# Establishing connection with the FLipMouse

 2. Click CONNECT TO FLIPMOUSE CONNECTED VIA USB and select the appropriate COM port (communication port) in the selection box.
 If the selection box appears empty, this means that no communication port has been detected.
 In this case, please reconnect the FLipMouse device and wait for the COM port to be updated.
+If no COM port can be selected even after repeated attempts, there is probably a problem with the driver.
+In this case, please create an Issue in the Github Repository (opens new window) or look for possible solutions there.

 3. Once the COM port is selected, click the “Connect” button at the bottom of the selection box.